-If you graduated from a high school located outside the SDSU service area, you are required to live on campus your first and second years at SDSU.
+If you graduated from a high school located outside the SDSU local admissions area, you are required to live on campus your first and second years at SDSU.
 SDSU data shows that students living on campus for two years are 13.5% more likely to graduate, and graduate in a timely fashion.
 Our Sophomore QUEST programming for second-year students will provide you with an engaging living and learning environment tailored to your needs.
 Participation in this programming is designed to keep you on track for graduation and prepare you for life after SDSU.

 Sophomore QUEST programming includes: